 Most cases of the disease are mild, said Dean Sidelinger, state health officer and epidemiologist.
-As cases have spread outside China, the fatality rate for those with the coronavirus has fallen below 1%.
+As cases have spread outside China, the fatality rate for those with the coronavirus has fallen below 1 percent.
 That's still concerning, he said, but lower than public health officials initially feared.

 "What we really want to encourage people to do is use that concern to be prepared," he said.
 Basic precautions to prevent illness, like regular hand washing, would stop the virus from spreading.

-Anyone who suspects they are ill with the virus should call their health provider before coming into an office so a plan can be made to avoid exposing others, state officials said.
+Anyone who suspects they are ill with the virus should call their health provider before traveling to a medical office so a plan can be made to avoid exposing others, state officials said.

 There are currently 15 confirmed cases of the virus in the U.S. among the 459 people who have been tested as of Friday, the CDC reported.

 So far, everyone with possible exposure has agreed to a quarantine at home for two weeks.
 Allen said he recognizes not all workers have sick pay or can work remotely and urged people to talk to their families and employers now to plan for if they get sick.

 The state has a stockpile of masks and other protective equipment and can deploy it to hospitals if needed, he added.